 Even though school’s out and band directors aren’t hounding anyone to practice, but that doesn’t mean kids should put their instruments away.
-It’s very important to keep up practice on a musical instrument over the summer.
-It’s easy to put off practicing until “tomorrow,” but soon tomorrow becomes the first day of the new school year and the musical “lip” is lost.
+It’s very important to maintain your musical skills during the summer.
+Don’t put off practicing until “tomorrow,” because soon tomorrow will become the first day of the new school year and the musical “lip” will be lost.
 Once the lip is lost, it’s hard to find it, no matter how much time is spent looking for it.

 It only takes 10 minutes a day to keep up musical momentum, particularly if honing skills, rather than halfheartedly playing familiar songs over and over is the focus.
 Seriously, ten minutes!
 While it may not seem like much, it can be very effective.
 We have many ideas to help keep up the musical skill level that kids have attained during the school year.

 The 10-Minute Practice

 Spend 10 minutes a day on one of the following exercises, or a combination of exercises, can help keep a musician in tip-top musical shape.
 Note, if using a combination of exercises, spend at least 2.5 minutes on each exercise to benefit musical muscles.
 Alternating days on exercises is fine, too.
 Any practice is better than no practice.